mozilla/DeepSpeech/native_client/README.md

 For example, for Python 2.7 bindings on Linux, you can do `python util/tc.py --target /destination --artifact deepspeech-0.0.1-cp27-cp27mu-linux_x86_64.whl`.

-For Node.JS bindings, use `--arttifact deepspeech-0.0.1.tgz`.
+For Node.JS bindings, use `--artifact deepspeech-0.0.1.tgz`.

 ## Build Requirements